wagtail/wagtail/docs/reference/contrib/modeladmin/inspectview.rst

 ------------------------------------------

-**Expected value:** A list or tuple, where each item is the name of a field or attribute on the instance that you'd like ``InpectView`` to render.
+**Expected value:** A list or tuple, where each item is the name of a field or attribute on the instance that you'd like ``InspectView`` to render.

 A sensible value will be rendered for most field types.